Harman-Ising Productions: Warner Bros. and Van Beuren

 Harman and Ising had long aspired to start their own studio, and had created and copyrighted the cartoon character Bosko in 1928.
 After losing their jobs at the Winkler studio, Harman and Ising founded Harman-Ising Productions, with most of the Disney and Winkler animators as staff.
-The studio produced a short Bosko demonstration film called Bosko, the Talk-Ink Kid.
+The studio produced a short Bosko demonstration film later dubbed "Bosko, the Talk-Ink Kid".
 The cartoon featured Bosko at odds with his animator - portrayed in live-action by Ising.
-Impressed, Leon Schlesinger, who worked at Warner Bros., hired Harman and Ising.
+Impressed, Leon Schlesinger, a producer at Warner Bros., hired Harman and Ising.
 Schlesinger wanted the Bosko character to star in a new series of cartoons he dubbed Looney Tunes (the title being a parody of Walt Disney's Silly Symphonies).
 In 1930, the pair's first theatrical Bosko short, Sinkin' in the Bathtub, was a success.
-In 1931, Harman took over direction of the Looney Tunes starring the character, while Ising took a sister series called Merrie Melodies that consisted of one-shot stories and characters.
+In 1931, Harman took over direction of the Looney Tunes starring the character, while Ising launched a sister series called Merrie Melodies that consisted of one-shot stories and characters and primarily existed to promote records of popular music.

-The two animators broke off ties with Schlesinger later in 1933 over budget disputes with the producer who had vetoed their demands for bigger budgets, and went to Van Beuren Studios, which was making cartoons for RKO Radio Pictures.
-There, they were offered a contract to produce the Cubby Bear cartoon series.
+The two animators broke off ties with Schlesinger later in 1933 over budget disputes with the producer, who had vetoed their demands for bigger budgets, and went to The Van Beuren Corporation, which was making cartoons for RKO Radio Pictures.
+There, they were offered a contract to produce three films in the Aesop's Fables series featuring Cubby Bear.
 Harman and Ising produced two released cartoons for this series, but were in the midst of making a third cartoon when a contractual dispute arose.
-The pair left Van Beuren, but kept the completed cartoon and finally released it in the 1940s.
+The pair left Van Beuren, but Harman kept the completed cartoon, and releasing it in the 1940s.